 - 3 to 4 pounds medium pickling cucumbers, unpeeled, finely chopped (6 to 8 cups)

-- 2 cups onions, finely chopped (2 to 3 medium onions)
+- 2 cups finely chopped onions, (2 to 3 medium onions)

-- 3 tablespoons pickling or kosher salt
+- 3 tablespoons pickling or kosher salt (or 2 tablespoons if using Morton brand kosher salt)

 - 2 to 3 quarts ice cold water